 On May 19, 1999, a bus heading from New Orleans to a casino in Mississippi ran off the highway on Mother’s Day, veered across a busy highway and hit an embankment.
 The crash killed 22 people and injured 24.
 Lawsuits were brought against the charter bus company.

 Bus crashes are rarer than those involving cars but when they do happen, they can be very serious in nature.
 My thoughts are with the families of those who lost their lives in these terrible incidents that were highly preventable.
-If you have been hurt in a bus crash or lost a loved one, call Cooper Hurley Injury Lawyers at (757) 455-0077.
+If you have been hurt in a bus crash or lost a loved one, reach out to the experienced bus accident lawyers Cooper Hurley Injury Lawyers.